Mzitro/RecipeApp/README.md

-Recipe Mastermind is a revolutionary recipe application designed to simplify your culinary journey.
+Imperial recipe is a revolutionary recipe application designed to simplify your culinary journey.
 Whether you're a seasoned chef or a novice in the kitchen, Recipe Mastermind empowers you to discover, create, and share delicious recipes with ease.

 Features
 1. Intuitive Recipe Creation